LaunchCodeEducation/data-analysis-curriculum/content/collections/reading/strings/bracket-notation/_index.md

 mental model for how they are put together.
 Each character has its own specific location within a string.
 We call this location the **index**.

-Consider the string `'Go Python!'` The first character, `'G'`, has an index value of 0, the first `'o'` has index 1, the space `' '` has index 2, and so on.
+Consider the string `'Go Python!'`.
+The first character, `'G'`, has an index value of 0, the first `'o'` has index 1, the space `' '` has index 2, and so on.
 Index values are integers representing the position of a character within a given string.